Water Baptism

 Jesus calls each and every one of his followers to be water baptized as an act of faith and obedience (Matthew 28:18-20).
 Water baptism is more than merely a religious ritual.
 It is a declaration that you believe that Jesus Christ is who he said he was, that you have repented and turned from your sin, and that you have chosen to follow Him as your Lord and King for the rest of your life.
-If you'd like a PDF version of this guide, please click here.

 What is the meaning of water baptism?